riv5181/riv5181.github.io/mqlighttutorial.md

 ####Logging in to your Bluemix Account
 1. Login to your Bluemix Account.

-2. If you don't have an account yet or forgot to create one since it expired last week, create one.
+2. If you don't have an account yet or forgot to create one since it expired, create one.

-####Copy Sample Application
-You will download a copy of a sample application that you will deploy in your Bluemix account.
+####Downloading the `.war` files
+In this part, you will download two applications to be deployed at Bluemix.

-1. Create the directory `bluemixtemp` in the root directory.
-Create a subdirectory `myfirstapp` in `bluemixtemp`.
+1. Create the directory `mqlighttutorial` in the root directory.

+2. Download [MQLight-Sender.war](https://github.com/riv5181/riv5181.github.io/blob/master/MQ-Light-Resources/Source%20Codes/mqlight-tutorial-sender/build/libs/MQLight-Sender.war) and save it in the `mqlighttutorial` subdirectory.

-1. Download [PostgreSQLUpload.war](https://github.com/ibmjstart/bluemix-java-postgresql-uploader/releases/download/v1.1/PostgreSQLUpload.war) and save it in the `myfirstapp` subdirectory.
+3. Download [MQLight-Receiver.war](https://github.com/riv5181/riv5181.github.io/blob/master/MQ-Light-Resources/Source%20Codes/mqlight-tutorial-receiver/build/libs/MQLight-Receiver.war) and save it in the `mqlighttutorial` subdirectory.

 <br>